Cofounder-Labs/interactive-browser-use/README.md

 - `tests/`: Test files
 - `frontend/`: Frontend application code
 - `run.py`: Main entry point for running the application

+## Azure OpenAI Support

+This project supports both OpenAI's API directly and Azure OpenAI services.
+To use Azure OpenAI:

+1. Set up an Azure OpenAI resource in the Azure portal
+2. Configure the following environment variables:
+   - `AZURE_ENDPOINT`: The endpoint URL of your Azure OpenAI resource
+   - `AZURE_OPENAI_API_KEY`: The API key for your Azure OpenAI resource

+The application will automatically detect and use Azure OpenAI if these environment variables are set, otherwise it will fall back to using OpenAI's API directly.

 ## Contributors